KomodoPlatform/antara-gaming-sdk/docs/source/tutorials/flappy-bird.rst

         return new_pos_x;
     }

-In the update function, we will move all the columns every tick, and the ones which gets out of the screen will be destroyed.
-A new column will be spawned far right side, after the last or furthest column.
+In the update function, we will move all the columns every tick, and those exiting the screen on the left will be destroyed.
+A new column will be spawned coming in from the right side, the column furthest away from Flappy bird.
 Let's make a very basic function which will return the X position of the furthest pipe.

 This basic function simply loops over all columns and check if the column's X position is higher than the previous maximum.